vodolaz095/hunt/tutorials/templating.md

 and call it in code of controller.

+The [Jade](https://npmjs.org/package/jade) is used for `.jade` templates.
+To use it from the box, create `someJadeTemplate.jade` file in `views/` directory configured by [config.views](/documentation/config.html), and call it in code of controller.

 The [Handelbars](https://www.npmjs.com/package/express-handlebars) templates
-are used with `.hbs` files.
+are used with files with extension of `hbs`.
 They do not offer changing default delimeters instead of `Hogan.js`, but offers more features.
 To use it from the box, create `someHandlebarsTemplate.hbs` file in `views/` directory configured by [config.views](/documentation/config.html),